wixz/dotfiles/README.md

 This is a collection of dotfiles and scripts I use for customizing OS X to my liking and setting up all the configuration and software tools I use on a day-to-day basis.

-My dotfiles relevant to Linux are the same, but the relevant scripts for my specific environment `(Ubuntu / POP!_OS)` will be added in the close future.

 *note* FYI.
 This is a work in progress, say "beta" if you will :)

 ### The install script will: ###